Over S$1.1 million worth of vapes seized by HSA in largest haul since September 2025

 When harsher penalties come into effect, importers will face mandatory jail terms of up to nine years and a fine of up to S$300,000, while suppliers will face up to six years’ jail and a fine of up to S$200,000, said HSA.

-Owners of warehouses and storage units will also bear greater responsibility if such prohibited products are found in their premises.
+Owners of warehouses and storage units will also bear greater responsibility if such prohibited products are found on their premises.

 Under the Act, owners and occupiers of land, buildings and places must exercise due care to prevent prohibited products, such as vapes, from being stored in their premises.